WilliamRoth82/BozandtheBozzers/README.md

 <img src="pics/Bos.png" alt="Boz" width="300"/>
 <br>
 The Boz, aka Andrew, is a senior at Lehigh studying finance and business information systems.
-He can be connected [here.](https://www.linkedin.com/in/andrew-bosland-1bb1a6174/)
+He can be contacted [here.](https://www.linkedin.com/in/andrew-bosland-1bb1a6174/)
 <br><br><br>
 <img src="pics/Will.png" alt="Bozymandias" width="300"/>
 <br>
 Bozymandias, aka Will, is a senior at Lehigh studying finance, real estate, and business information systems.
-He can be connected [here.](https://www.linkedin.com/in/william-rothpletz) <br>
+He can be contacted [here.](https://www.linkedin.com/in/william-rothpletz) <br>
 <br><br><br>
 <img src="pics/Linh Thai.png" alt="Bozzinhton" width="300"/>
 <br>
 Bozzinhton, aka Linh, is a senior at Lehigh studying finance, business analytics, business information systems, and Chinese.
-She can be connected [here.](https://www.linkedin.com/in/mlinhtthai/)
+She can be contacted [here.](https://www.linkedin.com/in/mlinhtthai/)
 <br><br><br>
 <img src="pics/editedme.png" alt="Bozzler" width="300"/>
 <br>
 Bozzler, aka Carter, is a senior at Lehigh studying finance.
-He can be connected [here.](https://www.linkedin.com/in/carter-karinshak-782583220/)
+He can be contacted [here.](https://www.linkedin.com/in/carter-karinshak-782583220/)

 ## More